|

 part of the DOM and applying styling to it:

-represent it within the DOM.
-Without it, <nav>- or any
+element and correctly represent it within the DOM.
+Without it,<nav>

-this instance would return 0 instead of 6.<nav>
+in this instance would return 0 instead of 6. - Causes IE to apply any styling directed at the

 the same procedure above by dynamically creating that element first using